lortordermur/mcserveme/README.md

 ## MCServeMe – MCJE server launcher for the terminal

-This is a text based yet easy to use server launcher for *nix systems.
+This is a text based yet easy to use Minecraft server launcher for *nix systems.
 It has been tested on Linux so far, and chances are that it will run with minor tweaks on macOS and *BSD.

 The projects’s aim is to provide something like [Prism Launcher](https://prismlauncher.org/) but for servers.
 To that end MCServeMe allows keeping different versions of the Minecraft Java server around.
 That comes in handy if you have older worlds that rely on a specific world generation, or you prefer to use an older client.